The 20 Best Restaurants in Boston’s North End

 112 Salem St., 617-367-6711, lafamigliagiorgios.com.

-Passersby mutter, “Is it really worth the wait ?” to a legion of frozen devotees lined up outside this seafood and pasta spot for more than an hour—on a Tuesday night.
+In normal-times, it’s not uncommon to hear passerby mutter, “Is it really worth the wait?” to a legion of devotees lined up outside this seafood and pasta spot for more than an hour—on a Tuesday night.
 Answer: most of the time, especially if you have a big appetite.
 The budget-friendly restaurant sates the hungry masses with piles of butter-saturated garlic bread and heaping portions of chicken Parm, served with $20 bottles of wine.
 At $60 for two (or more) diners, the oft-Instagrammed zuppa di pesce, a staggeringly large platter of linguine with lobster, shrimp, scallops, calamari, clams, mussels, and your choice of sauce, is the best deal under the restaurant’s tin ceiling—and possibly in the whole neighborhood.

 326 Commercial St., 857-277-1895, ilmoloboston.com.